larssonsun/RESTfulAPITemplate/README.md

 ## Dependence
 * .netcore 3.1

-## Installation (All instructions use .NET-CLI or PowerShell, the same below)
+## Installation (These instructions are performed in PowerShell or Cmder using .NET-CLI, the same below)
 ```
 dotnet new --install Larsson.Template.RESTfulAPI
 ```